kh49/WEVOTE/TUTORIAL.md

 qsub WEVOTERUN
 ```

+_Note: If you run WEVOTE multiple times in the same output folder, errors may occur.
+Always designated a new folder for each run, or delete the folder contents._

 Successful job submission will return a job ID number.
 You can track your job using two main commands.

 checkjob shows details of a particular job.